arc-design/arc-theme/README.md

     --with-gtk3=<version>          build the GTK3 theme for a specific version
                                    Note: Normally the correct version is detected automatically and these options should not be needed.
-    --with-custom=<script>         run the executable script file in the custom subfolder

 After the installation is complete the theme can be activated with `gnome-tweak-tool` or a similar program by selecting `Arc`, `Arc-Darker` or `Arc-Dark` as Window/GTK+ theme and `Arc` or `Arc-Dark` as GNOME Shell/Cinnamon theme.

 If the `--disable-transparency` option was used, the theme will be installed as `Arc-solid`, `Arc-Darker-solid` and `Arc-Dark-solid`.